nette/tokenizer/readme.md

 composer require nette/tokenizer
 ```

-The last stable release requires PHP version 5.3 or newer (is compatible with PHP up to 7.2).
+The release 2.3 requires PHP version 5.4 or newer (is compatible with PHP up to 7.2).

 ## String tokenization